 One day, one of my coworkers brought me to join a small group, and a sister there fellowshiped very clearly on the, which was very illuminating for me.
 I thought, “This is a rare opportunity, so why not seek answers to my confusion with this sister?”
 So I asked her, “Every day our pastor tells us to wait soberly, and that when the Lord returns He will rapture us up into heaven.
 But in the Lord’s Prayer, the Lord clearly tells us to pray that God’s kingdom come on earth, which conflicts with the pastor’s statement that we should wait to be raptured up to heaven when the Lord comes.
 So, is God’s kingdom in heaven or on earth?”

 She smiled and said, “Brother, you’ve raised a very good question, and we can explore the answer together.
-In the Lord’s Prayer, the Lorddoes indeed clearly say that we should pray for God’s kingdom to come on earth, and that God’s will be done on earth.
+In the Lord’s Prayer, the Lorddoes indeed clearly say that we should pray for God’s kingdom to come on earth and God’s will to be done on earth.
 Nowhere does it say that God’s kingdom will be established in heaven.
 In fact, the Lord said, ‘And no man has ascended up to heaven, but He that came down from heaven, even the Son of man which is in heaven’ (John 3:13).
 The Lord clearly tells us that aside from God, no man has ascended to heaven.
 Heaven is God’s dwelling place, and the Lord asks that we pray for God’s kingdom to come on earth.
 Yet we want to ascend up to heaven.
 Isn’t this an extravagant desire?
 So, God’s kingdom will ultimately appear on earth, not in heaven.
 We can also look at several verses from the Bible, ‘And the seventh angel sounded; and there were great voices in heaven, saying, The kingdoms of this world are become the kingdoms of our Lord, and of His Christ; and He shall reign for ever and ever’ (Revelation 11:15).
 ‘And I John saw the holy city, new Jerusalem, coming down from God out of heaven, prepared as a bride adorned for her husband.
 And I heard a great voice out of heaven saying, Behold, the tabernacle of God is with men, and He will dwell with them, and they shall be His people, and God Himself shall be with them, and be their God.
 And God shall wipe away all tears from their eyes; and there shall be no more death, neither sorrow, nor crying, neither shall there be any more pain: for the former things are passed away’ (Revelation 21:2–4).
 These verses clearly make reference to the facts that ‘The kingdoms of this world are become the kingdoms of our Lord, and of His Christ,’ ‘And I John saw the holy city, new Jerusalem, coming down from God out of heaven,’ ‘the tabernacle of God is with men.’
 All of these indicate that the kingdom of God will come down to earth.
 If we go by our imaginations, believing that God’s kingdom is in heaven and when the Lord comes He will rapture us all up to live in heaven, doesn’t that mean these prophecies won’t be fulfilled?
 We all know that in the beginning, God created mankind from mud and placed them in the Garden of Eden to watch over all things on earth, as well as obey, worship, and glorify God on earth, so we can see that God’s will is for mankind to live on earth.
 Afterward, mankind was corrupted by Satan, and God’s work to save mankind has all been carried out on earth.
 God made Moses lead the Israelites out of Egypt, and this was done on earth.
 The Lord Jesus personally came as incarnate flesh to redeem mankind, and that was also on earth.
 So, mankind’s destination is on earth, not in heaven, and this was long ago preordained by God.”

 After I heard her fellowship, I felt it was very practical.
 Her understanding fit with the Bible and the Lord’s words.
 In the past, I thought my pastor’s words and the Lord Jesus’ words conflicted, but I didn’t understand the truth within them.
 This fellowship made me understand that, because in the beginning God created mankind on earth, all of God’s work to save mankind has been done on earth, and the Lord asks us to pray for God’s kingdom to come on earth, God’s will is that we live on earth, not that we ascend to heaven.

 After that, my sister read me these words, “God will return to His original position, and each person will return to his or her respective place.
 These are the destinations that God and man will respectively reside in after the end of God’s entire management.
 God has God’s destination, and man has man’s destination.
 While resting, God will continue to guide all of humanity in their lives upon earth.
 While in God’s light, man will worship the one true God in heaven. … When humanity enters into rest, it means that man has become a true creation; humanity will worship God from upon the earth and have normal human lives.
 People will no longer be disobedient to God or resist God; they will return to the original life of Adam and Eve.
 These are the respective lives and destinations of God and humanity after they enter into rest.
 Satan’s defeat is an inevitable trend in the war between God and Satan.
-In this way, God’s entering into rest after the completion of His management work and man’s complete salvation and entrance into rest likewise become inevitable trends.
+In this way, God’s entering into rest after the completion of His management work and man’s completeand entrance into rest likewise become inevitable trends.
 Man’s place of rest is on earth, and God’s place of rest is in heaven.
 While man worships God in rest, he will live upon earth, and while God leads the remaining portion of humanity in rest, He will lead them from heaven, not from earth” (“God and Man Will Enter Into Rest Together”).

 She continued her fellowship, saying, “From this passage, we can see that after God completely rescues us from the hands of Satan, He will continue to lead mankind’s life on earth, and not rapture us up to heaven.
 Even though we will still live on earth, at that time all of Satan’s forces that resist God will have been completely destroyed, the earth will no longer be disturbed and harmed by Satan, there will be no scheming, bickering and deceit, between people, and people will no longer suffer and worry or grow sick and die.
 Mankind will live just like Adam and Eve in the Garden of Eden, will worship and obey God, and live amidst God’s blessings.
 At that time, God and mankind alike will truly enter into rest, God will lead mankind from heaven and bestow the blessings of heaven upon the world of man, and on earth mankind will enjoy God’s guidance, live a heavenly life, and God and mankind will live happily together.
 This is the beautiful destination God has prepared for us.
 This completely fulfills this prophecy in Revelation, ‘And God shall wipe away all tears from their eyes; and there shall be no more death, neither sorrow, nor crying, neither shall there be any more pain: for the former things are passed away’ (Revelation 21:4).”